MichaelYelavich/Neuralyne/README.md

 # Goals
 - A pretty GTK gui.
-- Ryzen clustered multithreadingusing CPPC.
+- Ryzen clustered multithreading using CPPC as well as CCX proximity.
 - Adaptive Page file size mutification in real time.

 # Installation